dblanding/kodacad/docs/assembly_structure/assembly_structure.md

 0:1:1:1:5.0		[0:1:1:1:5] plate => [0:1:1:6] SOLID
 ```

-## The same file, loaded with its assembly structure is much more useful
+## The same file, loaded with its assembly structure is much more useful:
 ![step file loaded under Top](images/as1-loaded-under-top.png)
+* Use `File -> Load STEP At Top` option.
 * Below is the Kodacad `document dump` immediately after loading this file in **under** TOP.
     * The left column are UID values, needed by Kodacad to identify and differentiate between multiple shared instances of CAD components.
         * UID's are comprised of OCAF label `entries` (':' separated integers) with an appended '.' and trailing integer (used to distinguish between multiple instances of the same part or assembly).